 Chimneys and vents are designed to provide an outlet for smoke, gasses, and exhaust from various systems in your home, such as fireplaces, furnaces, and kitchen range hoods.
 They ensure proper ventilation, preventing the accumulation of harmful gasses and maintaining indoor air quality.
 Regular maintenance of chimneys and vents is crucial to avoid blockages and ensure they operate efficiently.

-#9 Roof Eaves and Fascia
+#9 Roof Eaves, Fascia and Soffit

 Regular Maintenance and Inspection